 Agatha Christie is the “Queen of Mystery” and the world’s best-selling mystery writer.
 Over the course of more than half a century she wrote eighty crime novels and short story collections, nineteen plays, and several poetry collections.
 Her books have sold more than a billion copies in the English language and another billion in a hundred other languages.
 Agatha Christie died in 1976.

-Contains a character key, a detailed biography, and an illustrated list of notable Poirot portrayals.
+Contains a character key, a detailed biography, and a gallery of notable Poirot portrayals.

 Price: $9.00 (paperback) | $2.99 (ebook)

 Pages: 207 pages

 Book dimensions: 5.25 x 0.5 x 8 inches